What is a Cataract?

 What is Astigmatism Correction?

 Astigmatism or Toricity is a cylindrical power in an individual’s eye.
-Toric Intraocular Lenses are another type of specialized lenses to cater to a separate category of individuals who have a high cylindrical power in the eye.
-This Toric Lens maybe advised because exclusive correction of spherical power (distance and/or near) may still cause distorted images, and hence blurred vision for individuals who have toricity.
+Toric Intraocular Lenses are another type of specialized lenses to cater to a separate category of individuals who have high cylindrical power in the eye.
+This Toric Lens maybe advised because exclusive correction of spherical power (distance and/or near) may still cause distorted images and hence blurred vision for individuals who have toricity.